Preventive vs. Reliability-Centered Maintenance (RCM)

 ● Minimal maintenance costs

 ● Labor intensive

 ● Huge startup costs

 |Use Case||Manufacturers recommend that train owners follow a 10-year maintenance plan to keep trains functional; it helps prevent breakdowns and fatal accidents.||NASA saves $300,000 in tax-payer money by implementing an RCM program.|

 Conclusion: Preventive vs. Reliability-Centered Maintenance

-People often confuse preventive maintenance vs reliability-centered maintenance.
+People often confuse preventive maintenance with reliability-centered maintenance.
 Preventive maintenance isn’t as selective as RCM and, therefore, lacks the level of efficiency that RCM offers.
 RCM looks to assign unique maintenance activities to individual assets after carefully analyzing each asset’s failure mode and how best to take care of it.